 system existing in medieval Europe and postclassical Japan in which people worked and fought for nobles who gave them protection and land in return

-Guilds are associations of artisans or merchants who control the practice of their craft in a particular town.
+associations of artisans or merchants who controlled the practice of their craft in a particular town

-It was a code of behavior and honor for knights.
-It emphasized valor, courage, honesty and bravery.
+code of behavior and honor for European knights: emphasized valor, courage, honesty and bravery

-Is a style of architecture that flourished in Europe during the high and late medieval period.
-It evolved used thin walls, point arches, ribbed vaults, tall spires, lots of sculptures (gargoyles), stained glass and flying buttresses.
+style of architecture that flourished in Europe during the high and late medieval period: included pointed arches, ribbed vaults, flying buttresses, thin walls, tall spires, gargoyles, grotesque figures, stained glass

 One Hundred Years War

-An external, arched support for the wall of a church or other building.
-They were used in many Gothic cathedrals.
+An external, arched support for the wall of a church or other building, used in many Gothic cathedrals.

-The epidemic outbreak of bubonic plague in Europe around 1348 that killed between one-third and two-thirds of the population in less than five years.
+The epidemic outbreak of bubonic plague in Europe during the late middle ages, killing between one-third and two-thirds of the population in fewer than five years.
 The epidemic spanned from China to Europe, transmitted along the Silk Road and other trade routes.

-Why were the Crusades the turning point of the Middle Ages?
+Why were the Crusades a turning point of the middle ages?

-Because although the wars did not meet their military goals, these conflicts helped to reignite contact, trade and new learning with the Middle East and Asia.
-This helped to pull Europe out of this dark time.
+Although the wars did not meet their military goals, these conflicts helped to reignite contact, trade and new learning with the Middle East and Asia.
+This helped to pull Europe out of this difficult time.

 replaced oxen with horses and allowed the use of a heavier plow